laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 ### find (Find Files)

-**Theory:** Searches for files and directories based on various criteria.
+Searches for files and directories based on various criteria.
 Powerful tool with extensive filtering options.

 ```bash
 # Find files in directory